Which place is cheaper, Winston-Salem or Orlando?

 In July, Orlando is generally around the same temperature as Winston-Salem.
-Temperatures in Orlando average around 82°F (28°C), and Winston-Salem stays around 81°F (27°C).
+Daily temperatures in Orlando average around 82°F (28°C), and Winston-Salem fluctuates around 81°F (27°C).

 Winston-Salem gets a good bit of rain this time of year.
 It rains a lot this time of the year in Orlando.
 Orlando usually gets more rain in July than Winston-Salem.
 Orlando gets 8.3 inches (211 mm) of rain, while Winston-Salem receives 4.4 inches (112 mm) of rain this time of the year.